-Establishing the position of Gnetales within extant gymnosperms is also difficult.
+Establishing the position of Gnetales has been particularly difficult.
 One suggestion is that Gnetales are sister to all other gymnosperms.
 Thus Schmidt and Schneider-Poetsch (2002: see also Samigullin et al. 1999) looked at patterns of duplication of PHY genes, and Gnetales were sister to all the rest since they had fewer duplicated genes - assuming that they had not been lost.
 Indeed, a whole genome duplication found only in cycads, conifers, and Ginkgo also separates Gnetales from other extant gymnosperms (Barker et al. 2010).
 The relationships [Gnetales [Pinales [Cycadales + Ginkgoales]]] were also found in a recent analysis of large amounts of nuclear gene data from 101 genera of seed plants (E. K. Lee et al. 2011: see also Cibrián-Jaramillo et al. 2010: most data from ESTs, much missing).
 Lee et al. (2011) discussed character evolution in the context of this topology, suggesting that "motile male gametes would be independently and uniquely evolved (apomorphic) in cycads plus Ginkgo, and loss of motile male gametes in Gnetales would would be ancestral in the gymnosperms (plesiomorphic).".
 That is, such a loss would be an apomorphy for [angiosperms + gymnosperms], and the motility of the male gametes of cycads would need to be restored by regaining flagellae, etc. - Dollo would be decidedly unhappy.
 This aside, other aspects of character evolution interpreted in the context of this topology still need not be the same as in the Anthophyte hypothesis (c.f.
 Lee et al. 2011).
-But here, as elsewhere, simple parsimony is a rather blunt instrument to use in character evolution.
+But here, as elsewhere, simple parsimony is a rather blunt instrument to use when thinking of character evolution.